Counseling Private Practice Business Plan

 Doctor’s Offices

-Lydia will visit multiple doctors and primary care offices to ask them to refer our clinic to any patients looking for counseling services.
+Lydia will visit multiple doctors and primary care offices to ask them to refer our clinic to any patients looking for services.
 We will ask them to keep a handful of our brochures on hand and hand them out to whoever requests a counseling clinic or is in need of one.

 Ongoing Customer Communications